History of coronavirus: Evolutionary history

 It is not known with certainty when all coronaviruses evolved from the most recent common ancestor (MRCA).
 It is suggested that divergences of coronaviruses were the results of sequential genetic recombination in the ancestral species that confer an ability to infect animals other than their original hosts.
 The principal genetic target of recombination is the S gene that codes for the spike (S) protein essential for binding to the host's tissue, as well as orf8 that encodes an accessory protein.
 Phylogenetic analyses present contrasting estimates varying from thousands to million years.
 A study in 2012 suggested that the MRCA lived around 8,100 years ago.
 The four known genera Alphacoronavirus, Betacoronavirus, Gammacoronavirus, and Deltacoronavirus split up around 2,400 to 3,300 years ago into bat and avian coronavirus ancestors.
 Bat coronavirus gave rise to the species of Alphacoronavirus and Betacoronavirus that infect mammals, while avian coronavirus produced those of Gammacoronavirus and Deltacoronavirus that infect birds.
 However, a revised analysis indicates that the MRCA that could have lived around 190 to 489 (with a mean of 293) million years ago, and separation into new groups started a few million years after.
+A number of 2021 studies found that the MRCA for Coronaviruses may have emerged around 21,000–25,000 years ago in East Asia, during the earliest uncovered Coronavirus outbreak.
+Researchers found that 42 Coronavirus-specific virus-interacting proteins (CoV-VIPs) in East Asian populations were most likely selected for during this ancient outbreak, with the viruses driving an adaptive response in the ancestors of East Asians.

 It is also not yet clear how coronaviruses jump from bats and birds to other animals.
 Some genetic evidences indicate that animal coronaviruses switch hosts from one mammal to another.
 For example, the coronaviruses of dog (Canine respiratory coronavirus), cattle (Bovine coronavirus), and human (HCoV-OC43) share over 98% similarities, suggesting their common origin from a single host.
 There is an evidence that HCoV-OC43 came from cattle around 1890, which makes it likely the first zoonotic coronavirus.
 Although no details are yet available, but it is generally believed that MERS-CoV originated from bat coronavirus and specifically suggested to have evolved from the common ancestor of BtCoV-HKU4 and BtCoV-HKU5, under the genus Betacoronavirus.
 Genetic estimate indicates that SARS-CoV-2 evolved from bat coronavirus in around 1948.
 Another estimate suggests SARS-CoV-2 shares a common ancestor with bat coronavirus RmYN02 in about 1976.
 SARS-CoV also possibly originated in around 1962 from the same horseshoe bats that harbours SARS-like coronaviruses.
 It was transmitted humans in around 1998 (4.08 years prior to the outbreak in 2003).